cschasestevens/Stevens.scRNASeq/README.md

 * LinkedIn: https://www.linkedin.com/in/nathanial-chase-stevens-phd-08775180/

 ## Version History
+* 2.1
+    * Added support for reclustering analysis of scRNA-Seq data
+    * Added flexibility for heat map and UMAP functions
+    * Addresses errors in package documentation
 * 2.0
     * Added functions for processing 10X multiome data sets
     * Updated v1.2 functions for compatibility with Seurat v5.0 and higher